SelvaGanapathy95/Theft_detection_and_Smart_Warning_AI_System_Using_Computer_Vision_Model/README.md

-# Smart Surveillance AI System Using ComputerVision
+# Research Project On Smart Surveillance AI System Using Computer Vision

+# Team Members
+SELVAGANAPATHY S, B.E(ECE),Product Development Specialist,INSPA ROBOTICS

+SHUBHAM TRIVEDI, B.E(CSE),Junior ML Engineer,Omdena

+ADIYANTHY VELPANDIAN, B.TECH(CSE) III-Year

+AHAAN SINGH MAURYA, 10th Grade

+# Project Facilitators
+Mr. BASIL SUNNY, Machine Learning Expert, Founder VOOXOLABS

+Mr. SARTHAK NARNOR, AI Trainer, Aeronautical Engineer

+# Project Outcome
 The aim of this project is to pave the way to explore the application of artificial intelligence to the surveillance industry which provides effective but cheaper AI-based products so that everyone from the biggest banks to small business owners can rip the benefits of AI for security purposes

 ## General Project idea: